liquidctl/liquidctl/README.md

 # liquidctl – liquid cooler control

-An open-source and cross-platform command-line tool to control third generation Kraken X liquid coolers from NZXT and, in the future, more devices.
+*liquidctl* is an open-source and cross-platform command-line tool to configure and query third generation Kraken X liquid coolers from NZXT and, in the future, more devices.

 ```
 # liquidctl list